The Booby Bunch

 Born and raised in Sarasota, FL, I began my nursing career in 2002 at Manatee Memorial Hospital as a Mother/Baby nurse.
 After facing my own breastfeeding challenges, I wanted to support other women.
 In 2011, I became an IBCLC and joined M.O.M.M.'s Place at MMH, working as an inpatient IBCLC and outpatient childbirth educator.
 Since 2021, I’ve been with the Loop, helping moms in outpatient care.
 I have a husband and three children.
 I assist with all breastfeeding needs, especially dietary and allergy concerns.
 It’s an honor to support women during this special time as they learn to breastfeed.

 I hold bachelor's degrees in biology and nursing from The Sage Colleges in Troy, NY, and have seven years of nursing experience in pediatric intensive care, including transplant care.
 Before my first child was born, I worked in a pediatrician’s office, where an IBCLC helped me overcome common breastfeeding challenges.
 Breastfeeding my daughter for over a year became my proudest achievement.
 Inspired by this, I became an IBCLC in 2013.
 After working in private practice and having two more children, I chose to focus on my family.
 I’m excited to join Jennifer and her team to support breastfeeding families.
-Recently, I completed a master class on infant oral function and tethered tissues with Children’s Therapy Solutions.
+Recently, I completed a master class on infant oral function and tethered tissues and now specialize in infant oral rehabilitation.
 I live in Northwest Bradenton with my husband and three busy children.
 In my free time, I teach fitness classes, support youth sports, and travel in our RV.

 I’m from Sarasota, Florida, wife and mother of four.
 I worked 20 years in modeling, theater, and dance, plus 10 years in medical offices.
 I love children, became a stepmother, then had my own.
 I chose natural childbirth and long-term breastfeeding but faced challenges like engorgement and colic.
 After overcoming them, I became a certified lactation counselor in 2018.